-If you are reading this article you are probably thinking of buying some supplements but you are not quite sure if they are worth it or not.
+If you are reading this article you are probably thinking of buying some supplements for calisthenics but you are not quite sure if they are worth it or not.

 Hi there, my name is Bozhidar and by the end of this article I will give my best to provide you with all the answers you are seeking and help you find out if you do need supplements for your calisthenics training or not based on different scientific studies I’ve found.

 So without any further ado let’s get into the good part.